-For binary operations, we will use a shorthand $[x] \circledast [y]$ to denote the outputs of a share computing protocol that securely computes $x \circledast y$ from the shares of x and y.
+For binary operations, we will use a shorthand $\llbracket x \rrbracket \circledast \llbracket y \rrbracket$ to denote the outputs of a share computing protocol that securely computes $x \circledast y$ from the shares of x and y.

 Adversarial model.
 For clarity, we consider only the static corruption model where adversary specifies parties to be corrupted before the protocol starts, although most protocols can resist more advanced corruption models.
-Although the list of tolerated adversarial coalitions can be arbitrary, share computing systems can achieve information theoretical security only if the condition Q2 is satisfied in the semihonest model and the condition Q3 is satisfied in the malicious model [26].
+Although the list of tolerated adversarial coalitions can be arbitrary, share computing systems can achieve information theoretical security only if the condition Q2 is satisfied in the semihonest model and the condition Q3 is satisfied in the malicious model [28].
 Recall that the condition Q2 means that any union of two tolerated adversarial coalitions is not sufficient to corrupt all parties and the condition Q3 means that any union of three tolerated adversarial sets is not sufficient.
 In the case of threshold corruption, the conditions Q2 and Q3 imply that the number corrupted parties is strictly below $\frac{m}{2}$ and $\frac{m}{3}$, respectively.

 Universal composability.
 As formal security proofs are rather technical, security proofs are often reduced to the security properties of sub-protocols.
 More specifically, one can deduce security of a compound protocol without delving into details only if all sub-protocols are universally composable.
 Although the formal definition of universal composability is rather complex, the intuition behind it is simple.
-Let $\rho\langle\cdot\rangle$ be a global context (often named as environment) that uses the functionality of a protocol π .
+Let $\varrho\langle \cdot \rangle$ be a global context (often named as environment) that uses the functionality of a protocol π .
 Let π° be an idealised implementation, where all computations are done by a trusted third party who privately gathers all inputs and distributes the resulting outputs.
 Then we can compare real and ideal world protocols $\rho\langle\pi\rangle$ and $\rho\langle\pi^{\circ}\rangle$.
 A protocol π is universally composable if for any real world adversary \mathcal{A} there exist an adversary \mathcal{A}° against $\rho\langle\pi^{\circ}\rangle$ with comparable complexity and success rate.
-That is, the joint distributions.
+That is, the joint distribution of all outputs in the real and ideal world must coincide for all input distributions.
 As a result, a compound protocol consisting of several instances of π° preserves security if we replace π° by π .
 The latter means that we combine universally composable sub-protocols without any usage restrictions, e.g., execute them in parallel.

-We refer to the standard treatments [13, 31] for further details.
-Achieving universal composability in the semihonest model is rather straightforward, most share computing
+We refer to the standard treatments [13, 32] for further details.
+Achieving universal composability in the semihonest model is rather straightforward, most share computing protocols satisfy this including the protocols used in SHAREMIND and VIFF [8, 1].
+Theoretical constructions for malicious model do exist [22], but these are not widely used in practical systems, yet.